mikedll/cknife/README.md

 [![Gem Version](https://badge.fury.io/rb/cknife.svg)](http://badge.fury.io/rb/cknife)

+# Overview

+Cali Army Knife, or cknife, is a collection of command line tools.
+It's written in Ruby with Thor, and packaged as a Ruby gem.
+It depends on the Fog gem for all of it's S3 operations.

 # Installation

 Has been tested successfully on Rubies >= 1.9.2 with activesupport >= 3.

     > gem install cknife

+# Amazon Web Services (AWS) Command Line Interface

     > cknifeaws help
     Tasks:
       cknifeaws afew [BUCKET_NAME]                # Show first 5 files in bucket